HosamEdwee/Articles/Arima/Readme.md

-# understand Arima by gradually reading the articles
+# understand ARIMA model in time series by gradually reading the articles